 - Relax by the pool, laze on a lounger in the garden, or hang out in the cool inner salon

-- Non-touristy Siolim village is on the doorstep, complete with local shops for local people, the cathedral-like St Anthony's church and country walks through quiet lanes to the fishing quays of the Chapora River
+- Non-touristy Siolim village is on the doorstep, complete with local shops, St Anthony's church and country walks through quiet lanes to the fishing quays of the Chapora River

-- Visit some of Goa’s famous beaches.
-The nearest are Morjim and Arambol (a 10- to 20-minute drive to the north), or Vagator, Baga and Calangute (a similar distance to the south).
+- Visit some of Goa’s famous beaches - the nearest are Morjimm, Arambol, Vagator, Baga and Calangute (a (a 10- to 20-minute drive).
 Beware of strong currents if you're swimming

-- Book yourself an Ayurvedic massage - Siolim’s in-house masseur hails from Kerala and does a wonderful full-body rubdown
+- Book yourself an Ayurvedic massage with Siolim’s in-house masseur

-- Visit the famous flea market in Anjuna on Wednesdays, or the regular town market in Mapusa on Fridays.
-There's also a fascinating night market at Arpora
+- Visit Anjuna's famous flea market (Wednesday), Mapusa's regular town market (Friday) or Arpora's fascinating night market

-- The hotel can organise various sightseeing trips and offers affordable rates on car hire (with a driver) for a few hours or a day.
-Options include Old Goa (a World Heritage site, famed for its churches and the tomb of St Francis Xavier, the patron saint of Goa), Fort Aguada and Panjim.
-The latter, the Goan capital, offers shops and markets, as well as walks along the Mandovi River and through the quaint streets of the Bairro das Fontainhas (the old Portuguese quarter)
+- The hotel can organise various sightseeing trips and offers affordable car hire rates (with a driver) for a few hours or a day.
+Visit Old Goa, a World Heritage site, famed for its churches and the tomb of St Francis Xavier, the patron saint of Goa.
+Or perhaps Fort Aguada and Panjim, the Goan capital, where you can stroll along the Mandovi River and through the quaint streets of the Bairro das Fontainhas (the old Portuguese quarter)

-- Take the children on a local boat trip to see dolphins or crocodiles
+- Take a local boat trip to see dolphins or crocodiles

 - Bikes and motorbikes are available to hire